AlparslanSeckin/Tic-Tac-Toe/README.md

 *then this java TicTacToe

-I used Eclipse IDE with WindowBuilder (GUI Desinger plugin) to write this application.
+I used Eclipse IDE with WindowBuilder (GUI Designer plugin) to write this application.
 I will try to add simple AI and possibly convert this project into .jar file.